MoSpec/mo-spec/README.md

 ## Demo

 In this repo, you will find an example of it's usage on the "example" folder.
+(WIP)

 ## Architecture